 In response to renewed activity by DSHS to submit an MDP for the Fircrest School Campus that may include the expansion of existing uses on the campus, new uses that would support persons with developmental disabilities, and the potential siting of an EPF, the City Council adopted a six-month moratorium on the filing, acceptance, and approval of applications for MDPs and SUPs of EPFs.
-The moratorium was enacted by City Council Ordinance No. 868 on October 7, 2019, and unless extended by Council, will expire on April 7, 2020.
-Ordinance No. 868 is attached to this staff report as Attachment A.
+The moratorium was enacted by City Council Ordinance No. 868 on October 7, 2019, and unless extended or repealed by Council, will expire on April 7, 2020.